-4. Describe how school will inform parents about opportunities to participate in decision-making related to the education of their children.
-List evidence that you will upload based on your description.
 During the School Advisory Council meetings parents and the school community will receive information regarding the time/topic/location of meetings where they will be provided the opportunity for input, feedback and discussion.
 A CLF will be present at most events, or a bi-lingual staff volunteer to assist with translation.
-Parents will also receive information on SEQ surveys and any school designed surveys via traditional communication methods.
 Teachers will use Google Classroom to share important documents and events.
 Teachers will also use SIS to push bi-weekly progress reports to keep parents informed and involved.
 The school webpage will be used continually to highlight important information for families.

 The minutes from meetings will be recorded and kept on file along with other documentation such as agendas, sign-in sheets, minutes and handouts from the meetings.
-5. Describe how the school will offer flexible meeting dates and times or trainings, activities and List evidence that you will upload based on your description.